LusSENTA/SetNix-Tool/README.md

 # SetNix Tool

-The SetNix Tool is a script used for setting up Debian/Ubuntu based Linux distos, running xfce 4.
+The SetNix Tool is a script for setting up Debian/Ubuntu based Linux distos, running xfce 4.

 ## Note